Skip to content

 Through other two grpc message types CreateSmartContract and TriggerSmartContract to create and use smart contract.

-There are two types of function according to whether any change will be made to the properties on the chain: constant function and inconstant function Constant function uses view/pure/constant to decorate, will return the result on the node it is called and not be broadcasted in the form of a transaction Inconstant function will be broadcasted in the form of a transaction while be called, the function will change the data on the chain, such as transfer, changing the value of the internal variables of contracts, etc.
+There are two types of function according to whether any change will be made to the properties on the chain: constant function and non-constant function Constant function uses view/pure to decorate, will return the result on the node it is called and not be broadcasted in the form of a transaction Non-constant function will be broadcasted in the form of a transaction while being called, the function will change the data on the chain, such as transfer, changing the value of the internal variables of contracts, etc.

 Message calls can call the functions of other contracts, also can transfer TRX to the accounts of contract and none-contract.
 Like the common TRON triggercontract, Message calls have initiator, recipient, data, transfer amount, fees and return attributes.
 Every message call can generate a new one recursively.
 Contract can define the distribution of the remaining energy in the internal message call.
 If it comes with OutOfEnergyException in the internal message call, it will return false, but not error.
-In the meanwhile, only the gas sent with the internal message call will be consumed, if energy is not specified in call.value(energy), all the remaining energy will be used.
+In the meantime, only the energy sent with the internal message call will be consumed; if an energy limit is not specified via call.gas(x) (chained syntax, removed in Solidity 0.7.0) or {gas: x, value: ...} (options syntax, since Solidity 0.6.2), all the remaining energy will be forwarded to the inner call.

 There is a special type of message call, delegate call.
 The difference with common message call is the code of the target address will be run in the context of the contract that initiates the call, msg.sender and msg.value remain unchanged.
 This means a contract can dynamically loadcode from another address while running.
 Storage, current address and balance all point to the contract that initiates the call, only the code is get from the address being called.
 This gives Solidity the ability to achieve the 'lib' function: the reusable code lib can be put in the storage of a contract to implement complex data structure library.